-Top 20 Tips on How to Recognize Unauthorized Practitioners
+Top 20 Tips on How to Prevent Immigration Fraud

-Unauthorized practitioners may use titles that have different meanings but that can be seen as interchangeable.
-The professional designation “notario” has nothing to do with a notaire du Quebec, a lawyer or a Regulated Canadian Immigration Consultant (RCIC).
+Unlicensed Immigration Consultants may use titles that have different meanings but that can be seen as interchangeable.
+The professional designation “notario” has nothing to do with a notaire du Québec, a lawyer or a Regulated Canadian Immigration Consultant (RCIC).
 Individuals that call themselves “notarios” are not authorized to give immigration advice.

-In Canada, authorized immigration practitioners who can legally offer you Canadian immigration advice in exchange for a fee or other consideration are either RCICs, lawyers registered in one of Canada’s 13 Law Societies, or notaires registered with the Chambre des notaires du Québec.
-Refer to these instructions on the Government of Canada’s website to check if the practitioner you chose is authorized: https://www.canada.ca/en/immigration-refugees-citizenship/services/immigration-citizenship-representative/choose/authorized.htmlhttps://www.canada.ca/fr/immigration-refugies-citoyennete/services/representant-immigration-citoyennete/choisir/autorise.html.
+In Canada, licensed Immigration Consultants who can legally offer you Canadian immigration advice in exchange for a fee or other consideration are either RCICs, lawyers registered in one of Canada’s 13 Law Societies, or notaires registered with the Chambre des notaires du Québec.
+Refer to these instructions on the Government of Canada’s website to check if the Immigration Consultant you chose is an authorized representative: https://www.canada.ca/en/immigration-refugees-citizenship/services/immigration-citizenship-representative/choose/authorized.htmlhttps://www.Canada.ca/fr/immigration-refugies-CITOYENNETE/services/representant-immigration-CITOYENNETE/choisir/autorise.html

-A person who holds a diploma from an immigration practitioner’s program is not an authorized practitioner yet.
+A person who holds a diploma from an immigration practitioner’s program is not a licensed Immigration Consultant yet.
 They must be registered with ICCRC in order to offer Canadian immigration services in exchange for a fee.

 Just because someone has taken an immigration education program does not automatically mean that they are authorized to practise.
-Regulated Canadian Immigration Consultants (RCICs) must be registered with ICCRC.
-To check the Council’s membership registry, go to: https://iccrc-crcic.ca/find-a-professional/ and search by first or last name, company name, geographic location or Consultant Identification number (RCIC #).
+Immigration Consultants must be registered with ICCRC.
+Please check the Council’s public registerpublic register and search by first or last name, company name, geographic location or ICCRC Membership ID number beginning with the letter ‘R’ followed by six numbers – R123456.
 Click the “Contact” link for more information.

 Signatures and Forms